mrocklin/thesis/kalman.md

 ### Math Expressions

-We define these expressions in SymPy
+We define these expressions in SymPy:

 ~~~~~~~~~~~~~~~Python
 include [Kalman](kalman.py)